mariams0999/github-tutorial/README.md

 Now you've made a new repository, you need to do some coding and save your code to the repository you made.

+* First, make some edits and writing to your file.
+* To start adding and saving all those changes, you need to initialize git in your directory to make it ready to accept any git commands.
+We do this **only once** at the beginning.
+    * To initialize git, type **`git init`**
+* After initializing git or starting it up, you need to add the changes you made to the staging area, making it ready to be saved (aka committed)
+    * To add those changes to the staging area, you need to type **`git add filename`** (filename = the name you gave to your file)
+    * Did you know that there are shortcuts with adding that you can take?
+Well, you can type **`git add .`** which will add all new and modified files that are changed, or you can type **`git add --all`** which will add all changes files, including new, modified, renamed, and deleted files. (`git add .` does NOT add any renamed or deleted files)
+* After adding, we commit our changes which means saving them, but they don't go up to the repository we made yet.
+    * To commit your changes, type **`git commit -m "short message"`** (short message = a very short and specific message you give to yourself and others reading your work.
+This message identifies what changes you made before adding your work to the stage, so you won't get lost with all the commits you made.
+Remember: The message has to be short, specific, and in the present tense).

 ---
 ## Workflow & Commands